applicvision/frontend-friends/docs/api/README.md

 ## `@applicvision/frontend-friends/island`

 This is the module for working with pieces of dynamic content or interactivity, so-called interactive islands.
-This module can also be used in a NodeJS environment for server-side rendering.
+This module can also be used in a JavaScript server environment such as NodeJS, for server-side rendering.

 Note that this is not the place to go for making a component based architecture.
-For that you would use [DeclarativeElement](#applicvisionfrontend-friendsdeclarative-element).
+For that you would use [`DeclarativeElement`](#applicvisionfrontend-friendsdeclarative-element).

 The module exports a factory function for creating islands and the underlying class.